 - There is a general lack of trained professionals to provide effective support.
-Many services, particularly those in rural and regional areas, find it difficult to attract appropriately trained and experienced staff, particularly in allied health positions. - This is not assisted by the fact that funding levels in the non-Government disability sector make it very difficult to match the wages and conditions available in Government provided services (Health, Education, etc).
-In the case of many allied health professionals, there is a wide range of competing employment options, including private practice. - Another significant factor in attracting people to the broader ECD sector is the major lack of an early childhood / paediatric focus within many professional training courses.
-For example, the very limited course content and placement requirements for undergraduate therapists relating to children and families are extremely concerning. - Potential family support workers are generally drawn from those with social work or psychology backgrounds.
-Tertiary training for these professions various enormously in terms of providing knowledge on key child and family issues. - Perhaps even more surprising is the apparent diminution of explicit emphasis on child development in many early childhood teaching courses within NSW. - In all of these professional courses, there is extremely minimal inclusion of material relating to delays / disabilities. - The generally perceived low status of ECD services as a whole also contributes significantly to difficulties in sourcing staff.
+Many services, particularly those in rural and regional areas, find it difficult to attract appropriately trained and experienced staff, particularly in allied health positions.
+This is not assisted by the fact that funding levels in the non-Government disability sector make it very difficult to match the wages and conditions available in Government provided services (Health, Education, etc).
+In the case of many allied health professionals, there is a wide range of competing employment options, including private practice.
+With the additional funding available through the Federal Government initiatives eg HCWA and Better Start, the demand for allied health professionals has increased within the private sector, although there is limited increase in the actual workforce, which leads to greater difficulties employing staff within the NGOs and government disability providers. - Another significant factor in attracting people to the broader ECD sector is the major lack of an early childhood / paediatric focus within many professional training courses.
+For example, although varying depending on the course, there is generally very limited course content and placement requirements for undergraduate therapists relating to children and families which are extremely concerning. - Potential family support workers are generally drawn from those with social work or psychology backgrounds.
+Tertiary training for these professions various enormously in terms of providing knowledge on key child and family issues. - Perhaps even more surprising is the apparent diminution of explicit emphasis on child development in many early childhood teaching courses. - In all of these professional courses, there is extremely minimal inclusion of material relating to delays / disabilities. - The generally perceived low status of ECD services as a whole contributes significantly to difficulties in sourcing staff.